yochaigal/cairn/wip/2e/core-rules.md

 ### Retreat

 - Running away from a dire situation always requires a successful DEX save, as well as a safe destination to run to.

+### Ranged Attacks

+- Ranged weapons can target any enemy near enough to see the whites of their eyes.
+Attacks against especially distant targets are _Impaired_.
+- Ammunition is not tracked unless otherwise specified.

 ## Scars